-Kawasaki Z1 900, KZ900, H2 750 & H1 Vintage Date Codes – Complete OEM Parts Guide
+KAWASAKI Z1 900, KZ900, H2 750 & H1 VINTAGE DATE CODES – COMPLETE OEM PARTS GUIDE

-This Kawasaki Z1 900, KZ1000, H2 mach IV, and H1 500 parts date code guide is designed for classic Kawasaki collectors, vintage motorcycle restorers, and Z-1/KZ900 owners.
+This Kawasaki Z1 900, KZ1000, H2 mach IV, and H1 500 parts date code guide is designed for classic Kawasaki collectors, vintage motorcycle restorers, and Z-1 & KZ900 owners.
 It provides detailed date codes for 1970s Kawasaki motorcycles, covering every key genuine OEM part.

-Whether you are restoring a vintage Z1, KZ1000, H2, H1, or 500/750/900 Kawasaki, this guide shows you how to accurately identify genuine Kawasaki parts, verify original production dates, and confirm authenticity with kawguy.com date code markings reference data.
+Whether you are restoring a vintage Z1, KZ1000, H2, H1, or 500/750/900 Kawasaki, this guide shows you how to accurately identify genuine Kawasaki parts, verify original production dates, and confirm authenticity with this kawguy.com date code markings reference data.
 From year and month codes to ink-stamped dates on NOS parts, every part is covered to help you restore or maintain your classic Kawasaki motorcycle to original factory specifications.

-With this guide, Kawasaki Z1 and KZ900 owners can confidently distinguish original factory parts from aftermarket replacements, ensuring restoration accuracy, collector value, and historical authenticity for your prized 1970s Kawasaki bikes.
+With this guide, Kawasaki 900Z1 and KZ900 owners can confidently distinguish original factory parts from aftermarket replacements, ensuring restoration accuracy, collector value, and historical authenticity for your classic 1970s Kawasaki bikes.

-Whether you are restoring a vintage Z1, KZ1000, H2, H1, or 500/750/900 Kawasaki, this guide shows you how to accurately identify genuine Kawasaki parts, verify original production dates, and confirm authenticity with kawguy.com date code markings reference data.
+Whether you are restoring a vintage Z1, KZ1000, H2, H1, or 500/750/900 Kawasaki, this guide shows you how to accurately identify genuine Kawasaki parts, verify original production dates, and confirm authenticity with this kawguy.com date code markings reference data.
 From year and month codes to ink-stamped dates on NOS parts, every part is covered to help you restore or maintain your classic Kawasaki motorcycle to original factory specifications.

-With this guide, Kawasaki Z1 and KZ900 owners can confidently distinguish original factory parts from aftermarket replacements, ensuring restoration accuracy, collector value, and historical authenticity for your prized 1970s Kawasaki bikes.
+With this guide, Kawasaki 900Z1 and KZ900 owners can confidently distinguish original factory parts from aftermarket replacements, ensuring restoration accuracy, collector value, and historical authenticity for your classic 1970s Kawasaki bikes.

 Kawasaki Takasago Wheel Rims – Date Code Guide